Prisoner of war: Modern times

 There also evolved the right of parole, French for "discourse", in which a captured officer surrendered his sword and gave his word as a gentleman in exchange for privileges.
 If he swore not to escape, he could gain better accommodations and the freedom of the prison.
-If he swore to cease hostilities against the nation who held him captive, he could be repatriated or exchanged but could not serve against his former captors in a military capacity.
+If he swore to cease hostilities against the nation that held him captive, he could be repatriated or exchanged but could not serve against his former captors in a military capacity.

 European settlers captured in North America

-Early historical narratives of captured European settlers, including perspectives of literate women captured by the indigenous peoples of North America, exist in some number.
-The writings of Mary Rowlandson, captured in the chaotic fighting of King Philip's War, are an example.
-Such narratives enjoyed some popularity, spawning a genre of the captivity narrative, and had lasting influence on the body of early American literature, most notably through the legacy of James Fenimore Cooper's The Last of the Mohicans.
-Some Native Americans continued to capture Europeans and use them both as labourers and bargaining chips into the 19th century; see for example John R. Jewitt, a sailor who wrote a memoir about his years as a captive of the Nootka people on the Pacific Northwest coast from 1802 to 1805.
+Early historical narratives of captured European settlers and the perspectives of literate women captured by the indigenous peoples of North America, exist.
+The writings of Mary Rowlandson, captured in 1676 in the chaotic fighting of King Philip's War, provide an early example.
+Such narratives enjoyed some popularity, spawning a genre of the captivity narrative, and had lasting influence on the body of early American literature, most notably through the legacy of James Fenimore Cooper's The Last of the Mohicans (1826).
+Some Native Americans continued to capture Europeans and use them both as labourers and as bargaining chips into the 19th century; see for example the case of John R. Jewitt, a sailor who wrote a memoir about his years as a captive of the Nootka people on the Pacific Northwest coast from 1802 to 1805.

+Great Northern War

+During the Great Northern War of 1700 to 1721, Russian authorities sent many Swedish prisoners-of-war, especially those who surrendered after the Battle of Poltava in 1709, to Siberia.